FrediKats/VkLibrary/README.md

 # VkLibrary
 .NET library that tries to cover all <a href="https://vk.com/dev">VKCOM API methods</a>.
-Huge parts of it were generated using <a href="https://github.com/VKCOM/vk-api-schema">Json Schema</a> and a self-written script <a href="https://github.com/Worldbeater/VkLibrary/blob/master/parser.py">parser.py</a>.
+Huge parts of it were generated using <a href="https://github.com/VKCOM/vk-api-schema">Json Schema</a> and a self-written python script <a href="https://github.com/Worldbeater/VkLibrary/blob/master/parser.py">parser.py</a>.
 Some features are not currently working and library may contain tons of bugs, but work is in progress.
+Instructions on how to use the library are provided below.

 ### Initializing
 Firstly, initialize the library.
 Use your vk app's ID and Secret code.